 Why is first aid training important in education and care settings?

 Responsible and reputable caring institutions and services expect employees to attain the HLTAID004 unit of competency.
 The course provides the first aid knowledge and skills required for providing a range of treatments suitable for adults, children and infants.
-People employed in childcare and education, including support staff, will benefit from Real First Aid immersive training techniques that emulate workplace environments, ensuring staff are at-ready in case of emergency, including common childhood asthmatic and anaphylactic ailments.
+People employed in childcare and education, including support staff, will benefit from Real Response immersive training techniques that emulate workplace environments, ensuring staff are at-ready in case of emergency, including common childhood asthmatic and anaphylactic ailments.